 585 calories!
 Yep, that’s the average calorie count in a chili cheese dog.
 Recently, when my husband requested two of these fat-laden food items for lunch, I was surprised.
 A few years ago he lost 40 pounds, and as a result, has implemented many healthy dietary and lifestyle changes.
 I thought those weighty-wieners that he was previously addicted to had been given a respectable burial.

 His rationale got me thinking.
 Sometimes, as Christians, we develop that same mindset.
 How often do we engage in unhealthy (and oftentimes harmful) activity during the week, but erroneously think that one visit to church on Sunday will wipe it all out?
-By all means, I’m not discrediting the power and proper place of repentance.
+Don’t get me wrong, I’m not discrediting the power and proper place of church and repentance.
 Certainly, when we repent with sincere regret or remorse, God hears and responds.
-No – I’m referring to habitual, unhealthy practices Monday through Saturday simply because Sunday is on its way.
+No — I’m referring to habitual, unhealthy practices Monday through Saturday simply because Sunday is on its way.
 Using church as a crutch is dangerously deceptive.
 Why?
 Because for some, Sunday never comes!
 Only God knows when we will breathe our final breath.

-© Glenda Motsavage and Healing Hands Blog, 2014.
+© Glenda Motsavage and Sozo Ministries International, 2014